 The Perfect Summer Schedule for Your Kids

 Your kids must be all-too-ready for the summer holidays this year.
 They deserve a break from their usual routine of waking up early and attending their online classes.
 But a few days into their summer break, you might find that they do in fact still need a routine.
-Here are a few activities that could help you build a schedule to keep your kids engaged during the upcoming summer break.
+Here are a few activities for kids at home that could help you build a schedule to keep them engaged during the upcoming summer break.

 Put a Spin on a Daily Routine